mjhinek/comp1406/Assignments/comp1406a5/README.md

 The `computePerimeter()` method description is coming...

 The _perimieter_ is defined as the sum of all sides of each location that is reachable in a world (from some starting location) that has a wall on the other side of it.
 In the following example, white cells denote walls.
-The perimeter is shown for each.
+The perimeter is shown for each(if calculated from any starting location that is not a wall (in black)

 ![world](pix4.png?raw=true "World1")
 ![world](pix5.png?raw=true "World3")